grollmus/BuildNotifications/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/grollmus/BuildNotifications/total)
 ![GitHub](https://img.shields.io/github/license/grollmus/BuildNotifications)

-BuildNotifications displays all your builds and notifies you about issues of your code.
+Build Notifications displays all your builds and notifies you about issues of your code.
 Whenever you want to get
 - notified only about certain branches,
 - only when you broke a CI,